 Condition 2.
 Replicability.
 This requires developing and offering a catalog of the universe of data used in redistricting.
 The data should be free, unrestricted as to use, and structured so that they are readable simply and automatically using digital equipment.
 In terms of existing technology, it is possible to offer one-click access to the set of relevant information or the various subsets of that information.
 All the data must be structured and linked with the rest in order to be cross-referenced and easily analyzed.
-Meeting this condition would mean the redistricting process, and all of its results, could be fully replicated.
-This means anyone could replicate the process, which would enhance public trust in the authority and enable participants to rule out, at the outset, improper manipulation of electoral boundaries.
+Meeting this condition would mean that the redistricting process, and all of its results, could be fully replicated.
+This implies that anyone could replicate the process, which would enhance public trust in the authority and enable participants to rule out, at the outset, improper manipulation of electoral boundaries.